Welcome to Cali

 Day-to-Day

-Students can expect to attend classes for 3 to 6 hours a day, with typical class sizes ranging between 5 to 10.
+Students can expect to attend classes for 6 to 9 hours a day, with typical class sizes ranging between 5 to 10.
+Direct-enroll classes at UAO average between 16-30 students.

 Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; audio recordings of lectures; syllabi/readings/assignments in advance; a computer to take exams; mobility orientation to campus.